U.S. News Rankings

-About one in 20 Chicago residents attend the University of Illinois—Chicago (UIC), the school estimates.
-Located near public transportation stops, the university is both accessible for commuters and convenient for students who live on campus.
+The University of Illinois—Chicago (UIC) is located near public transportation stops, making the university both accessible for commuters and convenient for students who live on campus.
 There are more than 200 student clubs and organizations to check out, including fraternities and sororities.
 Through the UIC Undergraduate Research Experience, interested college students can pair up with faculty mentors and create a research project in a variety of academic areas.
-Each spring, students then present their findings at the university’s Student Research Forum.
+Each spring, students then present their findings at the university's Student Research Forum.

 Outside of academic work, student athletes compete on the UIC Flames sports teams, which are typically strong competitors in the NCAA Division I Horizon League and are supported by mascot Sparky D. Dragon.
-For graduate students, the university has a well-regarded College of Education, an engineering school, and the Liautaud Graduate School of Business, among other academic departments.
-The UIC College of Medicine is the largest medical school in the country and graduates about one-sixth of all doctors in Illinois.
-Notable alumni of UIC include former CNN anchor Bernard Shaw, blues musician Billy Branch, and former Bill Clinton presidential aide Tony Podesta.
+For graduate students, the university has a well-regarded College of Education, an engineering school and the Liautaud Graduate School of Business, among other academic departments.
+The UIC College of Medicine is the largest medical school in the country.
+Notable alumni of UIC include former CNN anchor Bernard Shaw, blues musician Billy Branch and prominent lobbyist Tony Podesta.

 |School mission and unique qualities (as provided by the school):|